 Treatment for these devastating diseases exists, but their use and effectiveness face numerous challenges including timely diagnosis, drug resistance and access to healthcare.

 Multi-resistant bacteria are found in all regions of the world and spread easily, thus constituting one of the most serious threats to global health.
 In the last decades, emerging infectious diseases, especially those related to emerging viruses such as dengue, chikungunya and Zika, have become an increasingly important area of concern in public health at a global level.
 Sub-Saharan Africa is home to 70% of the world’s people living with HIV and the highest tuberculosis burden in the world.
 Although treatment has saved many lives, daunting challenges in reaching, diagnosing and treating patients hamper their control.

-In ISGlobal, we use our experience in this area to improve the diagnosis and treatment of infectious diseases, to improve our understanding of the causes of antibiotic resistance, and to find novel ways of combating resistant pathogens.
+At ISGlobal, we use our experience to improve the diagnosis and treatment of viral and bacterial diseases, to understand the causes of antibiotic resistance, and to find novel ways of reaching underserved populations in the following areas:

-Jordi Vila Director of the Antimicrobial Resistance Initiative and head of the Viral and Bacterial Infections Programme
+Jordi Vila Research Professor, Director of the Antimicrobial Resistance Initiative and Head of the Viral and Bacterial Infections Programme

 Application to medical deviceshttp://www.nomorfilm.eu